 Curation

 I like to think of my curatorial work as engaged praxis deeply rooted in both local and global contexts.
-This means actively creating platforms where artists, communities, and institutions can engage in meaningful dialogue about contemporary issues and ideas.
+This means actively creating platforms where artists, communities, and institutions can engage in meaningful dialog about contemporary issues and ideas.
 This is about more than displaying art; it's a continuous process of self-awareness and engagement with the communities exhibitions serve, both locally and internationally.

 My goal is to create resonant exhibitions that connect emotionally and sensorially with viewers—what I believe holds the potential to nurture empathy and critical self-reflection, ultimately producing more engaged global citizens.

 Drawing from my work with artists navigating complex cultural identities and histories, I’ve developed a practice that deeply engages ethical frameworks and reciprocal relationships built on trust.
-Whether the setting is a museum, university art gallery, or research-led residency, my focus remains on curating exhibitions that actively engage art's contemporary sociopolitical, institutional, and ideological contexts.
+Whether the setting is a museum, university art gallery, or research-led residency, my focus remains on curating exhibitions and developing programming that actively engage art's contemporary sociopolitical, institutional, and ideological contexts.
 I find it important to make complex histories and identities accessible and relatable without diminishing their inherent authenticity, richness, or power.

 Among All These Tundras